Tax laws surrounding estates and trusts can be complex. Our staff are experienced with preparing and filing returns for small estates and trusts.

 Federal Estate 706 Return

-Form 706 must be filed by the executor for the estate of every U.S. citizen or resident whose gross estate, plus adjusted taxable gifts and specific exemption, is more than $5,200,000.
-Beginning 2018, the exemption limit is doubled and only estates valued at over $10 million will be required to file.
+Form 706 must be filed by the executor for the estate of every U.S. citizen or resident whose gross estate, plus adjusted taxable gifts and specific exemption, is more than $10 million.

 Oregon Estate Return